Seriy-MLGamer/Modularis_Core/README en_US.md

 ***Only* free** (*as in freedom*) software under the terms of the GNU General Public License can be based on the *Modularis Core* framework.

-# The very first version of the framework has been released!
+# Everything is just continuing!
+The framework is expanding!

-## Modularis Core 0.0.0pre-alpha-raw-undone
+## Modularis Core 0.0.0pre-alpha-raw

-Of course, this framework is very raw and undone yet, but it already can do something.
-For example, it can make a simple sound, and this is enough for making some music!
+The framework has been rewritten in C and now supports 2 programming languages: C and C++.
+C++ support is done using the language binding - Modularis Core C++.

+The framework contents has not been changed yet.

 ## Framework contents